Business Models & Revenue

 • MRR is the heartbeat of SaaS — track new, expansion, contraction, and churned MRR separately

-• NRR > 100% means existing customers are growing revenue — this is the hallmark of a healthy SaaS business
+• NRR > 100% means existing customers are growing revenue — hallmark of a healthy SaaS business

 Example